ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Photo Viewer.rst

 .. rubric:: Laying out Photos on a Path
    :name: laying-out-photos-on-a-path

-In AlbumDelegate.qml, we use a
+In AlbumDelegate.qml, we use a :ref:`PathView <sdk_qtquick_pathview>` type
-`PathView </sdk/apps/qml/QtQuick/PathView/>`__ type to lay out the photos provided by the ``visualModel.parts.stack`` model on a path that has the form of a stack:
+to lay out the photos provided by the ``visualModel.parts.stack`` model on a path that has the form of a stack:

 .. code:: qml